 I’m sure I could have told him what was going on before his anger escalated, but he has to learn how to deal with people better than this.

 He can’t just go barking at people at will like he’s better than everybody else.
 I understand that he’s a deckaflackazillionaire, but we’re not all put on this earth to be his minions and he had no right to treat me that way.

-He has to learn that there is a way to speak to people and I will be damned if I will let him treat me like some non-person… like some nobody… like a damn puppy…!
+He has to learn that there is a way to speak to people and I’ll be damned if I’ll let him treat me like some non-person… like some nobody… like a damn puppy!

 Counting is just reminding me that this is not helping me.
 I have to wear myself out to get this feeling off of me and sit-ups are just not strenuous enough.
 Pushups might work better, but I don’t have sneakers handy to stiffen my toes.
 Sit-ups it is…

 Maybe if I start singing… I won’t concentrate on the counting.
 In my head, I start to run down the old faithfuls…